 The archive in no way intends to violate your intellectual property or copyright rights.
-If you believe that our hosting of your game somehow does so, please get in touch and we will work with you to resolve the issue as quickly as possible.
+If you believe that our hosting of your game does so in any fashion, please get in touch and we will work with you to resolve the issue as quickly as possible.

 While we'd like to be the primary source for as few active titles as possible (to allow us to focus on abandoned games and those unavailable through other means), we do understand that web hosting can be costly, especially if you're releasing free games.
 For this reason, we're fine if you want to provide our link as an option to download your titles.

 However, please be aware that we're not here to be constantly updating the website with new versions of actively developed titles, and we do prefer that you find some way of distributing your game yourself.
 If you have a stable product we're happy to help you get it out to the community, but be aware that every update you make requires time, and the more we spend updating active games is less we can spend on older ones.